 Trickle-down effect.
 Under IA, low-SES students who fail to gain access to their first choice might fall down their ranking when the schools they rank as their second or third choice are oversubscribed and give priority to students who rank the school as their first choice.
 This trickle-down effect does not happen under DA, as low-SES students who are rejected from their preferred school do not lose priority in their second or third choice to students who rank it first.
 DA is therefore expected to reduce how often low-SES students are assigned a school they dislike and rank low.
-We examine if low-SES students are less likely to enroll in a low-performing school following the ban, i.e., a school whose KS2 test score is in the bottom 25th percentile of the distribution in local authority.
-These schools are less likely to be ranked as a first choice by parents, which makes
+We examine if low-SES students are less likely to enroll in a low-performing school following the ban, i.e., a school whose KS2 test score is in the bottom 25th percentile of the distribution in for sophisticated agents who have identical preferences (78.4% vs. 76.2%).
+This comes at the cost of a significantly lower probability of assignment at the second choice (6.5% for naifs and 12.3% for sophisticates).

-38See Tables 2 and B.1.
+$^{^{38}}$ See Tables 2 and B.1.